cbsalt/dog-challenge/README.md

 # <h1 align="center">Puppy Finder :dog:</h1>
 ## Project description
 The objective of this challenge is to help you find your next buddy.
-You can select the breed/sub-breed and see what the puppy will look like.
+You can select the breed/sub-breed and see how the puppy will looks like.
 Some personalized features you can choose: name, gender, color and age.

 # :computer: Built With
 _This project was developed with the following technologies:_